iCliniq Logo

 Well, it is rarely possible that you have pain secondary to duodenitis and ulcers after taking PPI for so long.
 Nor did you have H.pylori infection to claim that there is ongoing infection with H.pylori and cause of persistent ulcers.

-If you suppose to have functional dyspepsia, then the management is a little bit different.
-This includes some low dose antidepressant medication for a long period of time.
-These medications are frequently associated with side effects that is why we want to know whether you have been tried with that before and did you develop any side effects from that?
-Do you have normal bowel movements or diarrhea or constipation?
-Besides stomach pain do you have abdominal pain around the navel?
-Any weight loss in the last six months?
-Do you smoke or take alcohol?
+If you are supposed to have functional dyspepsia, then the management is a little bit different.
+This includes some low-dose antidepressant medication for a long period of time.
+These medications are frequently associated with side effects, which is why we want to know whether you have tried them before and did you developed any side effects from that.

-Let me know about all your endoscopy reports (upload them if present) plus answer me the above questions.
-I may consider giving you some low dose antidepressant medication.
+Let me know about all your endoscopy reports (upload them if present), plus answer the above questions.
+I may consider giving you some low-dose antidepressant medication.

-Please be guided that antidepressants are not for depression in your case, I know you do not have.
-This is just for controlling excessive of chemical which are secreted in the gut causing hypersensitivity of the nerves and pain.
+Please be guided that antidepressants are not for depression in your case, as I know you do not have it.
+This is just for controlling excessive chemicals that are secreted in the gut, causing hypersensitivity of the nerves and pain.

 Regarding follow up